 Long gone are the days when prospects searched exclusively from desktop browsers.
-Today, consumers are searching the Web across numerous devices (often at the same time), which means you need to pay attention to where your most valuable leads are coming from.
+Today, consumers are searching online across multiple devices (often at the same time), which means you need to pay attention to where your most valuable leads are coming from.
 This is where device targeting comes into play.

 Setting a daily budget and understanding how it will be depleted are the most important aspects of budgeting for PPC, but it pays to be aware of how advanced targeting options can affect your ad spend.

-Once you know what PPC is and how paid search works, it makes sense that your next question might be, “How much does a typical click cost?”
-As I mentioned earlier, though, this is not an easy question to answer.
+Once you know how the Google Ads process works and how to set your budget, it makes sense for your next question to be, “How much does a typical click cost?”
+Unsurprisingly, the answer is complicated.
+But we're going to break it down.

 In some ways, you can think of PPC advertising roughly along the same lines as traditional print advertising; you’d expect to spend more on a glossy full-page ad in a national magazine than you would for a classified ad in a local newspaper.
-In digital marketing, the distinction isn’t in the format of the ad, however, but rather the commercial intent of and competition for the keywords you’re bidding on.
+In digital marketing, however, the pricing isn't influenced by the format of the ad, but rather the commercial intent of and competition for the keywords you’re bidding on.
 Some keywords are significantly more expensive to bid on than others, depending on how competitive the market is, and it’s important to realize this before launching a PPC campaign.

-In the US, if you average across all different types of businesses and keywords, the average CPC in Google Ads is between $1 and $2.
-That's on the search network.
-On the display network, clicks tend to be cheaper, and the average is under $1.
+If you take the average CPCs across all different types of businesses and keywords in the US, the overall average CPC in Google Ads is between $1 and $2.
+That's on the Search Network.
+On the Google Display network, clicks tend to be cheaper, averaging under $1.

 However, in super-competitive markets, clicks can get much pricier.
 Let’s take a look at some of the most expensive keywords in Google Ads and Bing to give you an idea of how much a click can cost if you've got deep pockets.